biniya1mmerkin2/Online_Room_Reservation/README.md

 9,if the expiry date achived user deleted from the list

-"if you dont get the email, please configure your account setting first"
+"if you dont get the email working , please configure your account setting first"